-Basic earnings per share amounts are calculated by dividing net income by the weighted-average number of common shares outstanding during the period.
-Diluted earnings per share amounts are calculated based upon the weighted-average number of common shares and potentially dilutive shares of common stock outstanding during the period.
+Basic earnings per share amounts are calculated by dividing net income by the weighted-average number of shares of common stock outstanding during the period.
+Diluted earnings per share amounts are calculated based upon the weighted-average number of shares of common stock and potentially dilutive shares of common stock outstanding during the period.
 Potentially dilutive shares are excluded from the computation in periods in which they have an anti-dilutive effect.
 Diluted earnings per share reflect the potential dilution that could occur if holders of options exercised their options into common stock.
-During the sixteen weeks ended April 21, 2013, and April 15, 2012, weighted average stock options outstanding of 114,000 and 280,000, respectively, were not included in the computation of diluted earnings per share because to do so would have been anti-dilutive for the periods presented.
+During the twelve and twenty-eight weeks ended July 14, 2013, weighted average stock options outstanding of 125,000 and 4,000, respectively, were not included in the computation of diluted earnings per share because to do so would have been anti-dilutive for the periods presented.
+During the twelve and twenty-eight weeks ended July 8, 2012, weighted average stock options outstanding of 324,000 and 305,000, respectively, were not included in the computation of diluted earnings per share because to do so would have been anti-dilutive for the periods presented.
 The Company uses the treasury stock method to calculate the effect of outstanding stock options.
 The computations for basic and diluted earnings per share are as follows (in thousands, except per share data):